 “We’ve got a set of lively courses within the School of Social Sciences.
 There's also the Centre for Applied Social Sciences where students can come and get involved with free public talks – the last one was on Jack the Ripper.
 We offer loads of extra training and courses that the students can go on.
 I just think we’re a great department with a lot to offer!

-What resources and facilities do students studying Social Sciences have access to?
+What resources and facilities do students studying social sciences have access to?

 “We offer them a lot of specialist equipment.
-Students undertaking their research have to be able to use special software, so although we don’t have labs (our research is done in the real world!) we offer computer software programs.
+Students undertaking their research have to be able to use special software, so although we don’t have labs (our research is done in the real world!) we offer computer software programmes.
 A lot of the facilities come through CASS (Centre of Applied Social Sciences).
 We also have links with research departments at other universities that allow students to use a variety of facilities.

-What positive advice would you give to students thinking about studying Social Sciences?
+What positive advice would you give to students thinking about studying social sciences?

 “Be open-minded and be prepared to have your world totally changed.
 The things that you take for granted have to be explored as to why you take those things for granted.
 For example, I was teaching about love and marriage and the concept of romantic love.
 It was really interesting because students had this perception that we’ve always had this option available to us that we could marry who we wanted when we wanted.
 But actually, if you lived about 170 years ago you would’ve had an arranged marriage – we practised arranged marriage for about 800 years in the UK.
 So the concept of romantic love and marrying someone for that reason is relatively new.
 It’s common sense things that we take for granted, and once we scratch beneath the surface, we get a lot more depth.
 I think it’s being prepared to have your mind opened a little bit and becoming a researcher, getting used to research, and how it operates.